 The Australian Human Rights Commission has launched a plan to develop a National Anti-Racism Framework.
 The Framework will be a long-term, central reference point to guide actions on anti-racism by government, NGOs, business, educators, health professionals, police, other justice authorities, civil society, and the community.

-A Commission Concept Paper provides an initial overview of the Framework’s key principles, outcomes and strategies.
-The Commission is working with all levels of Government, peak bodies, human rights agencies and community organisations to progress the Framework.
+A Commission Concept Paper, released in March 2021, provides an initial overview of the Framework’s key principles, outcomes and strategies.
+The Commission is currently working with all levels of Government, peak bodies, human rights agencies and community organisations to progress the Framework.

 The Commission invited public submissions on the Framework from 21 October to 4 February 2022.

-The Commission is also undertaking a series of targeted scoping consultations.
+The Commission is undertaking further targeted scoping consultations in 2023.
 If your organisation is interested in participating in this process, please contact the Commission at email@example.com.